 Image: Anna Larkin in Saskia Olde Wolbers's installation Yes, these Eyes are the Windows at Hackford Road, April 2014.
 Photograph: Marcus Leith

-Gabrielle graduated from Chelsea College of Art in 2004 with an MA in Fine Art and was a participant on the Research Program at CCA, Kitakyushu in Japan from 2000-2001.
-Before joining Artangel she worked for ACAVA, an organization providing artists’ studios in London.
+Before joining Artangel Gabrielle worked for ACAVA, an organization providing artists’ studios in London.
+She holds an MA in Fine Art from Chelsea College of Art, graduating in 2004, and was a participant on the Research Program at CCA, Kitakyushu in Japan from 2000-2001.

 Gabrielle is in the office Mondays, Tuesdays and fortnightly Wednesdays.